A Complete Overview Of Cannabinoids

 You may be surprised to learn about the presence of cannabinoids in mammals, birds, fish, reptiles, and good old anthropoids (that’s us).
 But cannabinoid receptors are estimated to have existed in these creatures for over 500 million years, around the time when evolution allowed the transition from ocean to land.
 If the earliest land-walking animals evolved to have cannabinoid receptors, there is a good chance they were vital to their survival.
 After all, the Phanerozoic Eon (530 million years ago) was a period of time built upon the ethos of “survival of the fittest”.

-The three categories of cannabinoid are endocannabinoids, phytocannabinoids, and synthetic cannabinoids.
-Endocannabinoids are found in animals and humans, phytocannabinoids in plants, and synthetic cannabinoids are synthesised artificially in a lab.
+The two categories of cannabinoid are endocannabinoids and phytocannabinoids.
+Endocannabinoids are found in animals and humans and phytocannabinoids in plants.

 Produced by our bodies, endocannabinoids were not discovered until 1988.
 Despite their recent discovery, several endocannabinoids have since been identified.
 The two most prominent that we know about are anandamide (AEA) and 2-arachidonoylglycerol (2-AG).